What Not To Do When Parenting Anxious Kids

 Babies, children, and adolescents are still developing their social, emotional, and cognitive processes.
 However, we sometimes expect adult-level coping and logic from kids who literally aren’t capable of that.
 If you’re unsure of developmentally appropriate expectations consult a professional.

-Having higher standards for kids than for parents.
+Having higher standards for kids than parents.

 If we yell, have meltdowns, or slam doors when stressed, it’s unreasonable to expect our children not to do the same.
 If we use screens to help ourselves unwind, our children will learn to do the same.
-Rather than get angry at them (or ourselves), we can practice compassion and acknowledge that we’re all doing our best to manage stress.
-If we’d like to make a change, the logical place to start is with ourselves so we can model new healthy ways of coping, grounding, unwinding, etc.
+Rather than getting angry at them (or ourselves), we can practice compassion and acknowledge that we’re all doing our best to manage stress.
+If we’d like to make a change, the logical place to start is with ourselves so we can model new and healthy ways of coping, grounding, unwinding, etc.

-Using shame, yelling, or being mean to win compliance.
+Shaming, yelling, or being mean to win compliance.